rborden-appsec/yawast/docs/installation.md

 ```
 brew install python
+python3 -m pip install --user pipx
+python3 -m pipx ensurepath
-pip3 install yawast
+pipx install yawast
 ```

 #### Windows

 There are two ways to use YAWAST on Windows; the easiest is to use the compiled EXE available on the [releases](https://github.com/adamcaudill/yawast/releases) page.
 This allows you to avoid installing Python and dealing with dependencies.

-The other option is to install Python 3.x 64-bit and use Pip via:
+The other option is to install Python 3.7 64-bit and use pipx via:

 ```
-pip install yawast
+pipx install yawast
 ```

 ### Enhanced Vulnerability Scanner